OpenMS/OpenMS-docs/docs/quick-reference/glossary.md

   An assistant for GUI-driven TOPP workflow design.
 It is recommended to use OpenMS through the KNIME plugins.

 chromatogram
   A two-dimensional plot that describes the amount of analyte eluted from a chromatography versus the analyte's retention time.
+OpenMS represents a chromatogram using the class [MSChromatogram](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/release/latest/html/classOpenMS_1_1MSChromatogram.html)

 KNIME
   An advanced workflow editor which OpenMS provides a plugin for.